Debra A. Murphy: Research and career

-A competing renewal was submitted to continue to follow the families as the children transitioned to early/middle adolescence.
-That 5-year R01, “Parents and Adolescents Coping Together" (PACT II) was funded in 2002.
-Another renewal was submitted entitled PACT III, to follow the families one last time, as the early/middle adolescents transitioned to late adolescence/early adulthood (funded in 2008 and completed in 2013).
-Overall, it was a 16-year study (three R01s and 1 year of bridge funding).

 PACT was the first prospective study examining the impact of maternal HIV/AIDS on children and on the mother-child relationship.
 Most importantly, it was the first cohort of children affected by maternal HIV/AIDS followed all the way from early school age through late adolescence/early adulthood, and thus the only group of children in the United States to be followed continuously as they grew up to adulthood while living with a mother with HIV/AIDS.
 Findings from the PACT study were used to develop several funded intervention trials.
 Three of these interventions are of note.

 The first intervention study, funded in January 2007 by NIMH (R01MH077493), was to develop and conduct a 3-year pilot study of a disclosure intervention for HIV-positive mothers with young children (community title: Teaching, Raising, And Communicating with Kids; the TRACK study).
 Murphy developed the TRACK intervention and conducted a randomized controlled trial of the intervention.
-The pilot results indicated that those in the intervention group were six times more likely to disclose their HIV/AIDS status to their child than those in the control group (O.R.
-6.33).
-Perhaps more importantly, the mother intervention group’s emotional functioning and their satisfaction improved significantly following intervention.
-Similarly, child mental health indicators among the children of intervention mothers were significantly better than control group children.
-The way mothers were taught to disclose appears to have prevented the disclosure from being traumatic for both mothers and children.